VictorCanLima/LexicalAnalyzer/README.md

 # LexicalAnalyzer
-A simple lexical analyzer in Java
+A simple lexical analyzer in Java.
+Made by
-Made by ## Paco Marmolejo
+## Paco Marmolejo